w3f/research/docs/polkadot/implementors-guide/subsystems-overview.md

 ## Statement Distribution

-The statement distribution module sends statements to peer nodes, detects double-voting, and tabulates when a sufficient portion of the validator set has unanimously judged a candidate.
+The statement distribution subsystem sends statements to peer nodes, detects double-voting, and tabulates when a sufficient portion of the validator set has unanimously judged a candidate.
 When judgment is not unanimous, it escalates the issue to misbehavior arbitration.

 ### Inbound Messages